Calderdale Corridor Improvement Programmes Phase 1

 How will cyclists be able to safely cross the A646 in Hebden Bridge from Holme St to Bridge Gate and vice versa?
 At present, cyclists rely on the traffic lights to stop traffic so they can cross safely.
 The lines of sight, especially from Bridge Gate looking right, are not good enough to see traffic at the speeds at which it actually travels.
 The proposed changes are dangerous for cyclists crossing the A646 at this juction.

-Pete R asked about 6 years ago
+Pete R asked over 6 years ago

 The signal controlled crossing at Holme Street / Bridge Gate will have facilities for both cyclists and pedestrians to cross the A646.